Pablo Reyes Player Props: Red Sox vs. Tigers

 Pablo Reyes At The Plate

+- Reyes has reached base via a hit in 18 games this year (of 30 played), and had multiple hits in 11 of those games.

+- He has gone deep in one of 30 games, and in 1% of his plate appearances.

-- In six games this season (20.7%), Reyes has picked up an RBI, and in three of those games (10.3%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Reyes has had at least one RBI in 20.0% of his games this year (six of 30), with two or more RBI three times (10.0%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.